 - How marketers can adapt and improve their marketing campaigns and marketing strategies to more effectively reach the consumer.

 If you are interested in this area of research, have a look at the following topics:

-- Topic 23: Priming and Unconscious Influences on Decision Making.
+- Topic 20: Subconscious Preference Formation.
 Existing literature about the characteristics of conscious and unconscious thought shows that people are sometimes unaware of the existence of a stimulus that importantly influenced a response.
 Also, that simple choices (such as between different towels) produce better results after conscious thought, but that choices in complex matters (such as between different houses) should be left to unconscious thought (‘‘deliberation-without-attention’’ effect).
-The aim of this paper is to provide an overview of the existing literature in consumer behavior bout priming and unconscious influences on choice.
+The aim of this paper is to provide an overview of the existing literature in consumer behavior about subconscious preference formation.

 - Starting point of the seminar will be the kick-off meeting.
 We will give you a short introduction into academic writing and will present the allocation of topics.
 All participants are required to participate in this meeting.
 Afterwards we expect you to contact your advisor to receive a starter package of literature as well as to coordinate your individual timeline.